 The Word from God is claimed as there is growing concern about the coronavirus infecting the people of Malaysia.

-Even though he feels protection, he would like to suspend the congregational greeting of shaking hands.
+Even though the pastor feels God’s protection, he would like to suspend the congregational greeting of shaking hands.

 He who dwells in the shelter of the Most High will abide in the shadow of the Almighty.

 I will say to the Lord, “My refuge and my fortress, My God, in whom I trust!”